 Cloud computing (CC) has already become a significant technology trend which accelerates the data management process and maximizes ROI for businesses.
 Contrary to this, there are still few organizations which consciously use cloud computing strategies.

 CC is a practice of using a network of remote servers hosted on the internet rather than on a local server or a personal computer.
 It gives users access to data whenever they have data.
 Businesses use cloud computing to access information anywhere on any device.
-Rather than storing data on your PC, CC stores data on the internet.
+Rather than storing data on your PC, Cloud stores data on the internet.

 Its value lies in the convenience on-demand access, the minimum effort, rapid provisioning, available, configurable, minimized service provider interactions.

-Importance of cloud computing in businesses
+Business Importance of cloud computing & its benefits

 The greatest benefit of cloud computing is its cloud storage whereby any business data can be stored in the cloud and used anytime from anywhere.